 A large decorative picture frame, mounted on the large wall space between the women’s and men’s washrooms at the church

-Lent: This year the first day of the season of Lent (called Ash Wednesday by many) will be Wednesday, February 26th 2020.
+Lent: This year the first day of the season of Lent (called Ash Wednesday by many) is Wednesday, February 17th, 2021.
 Lent (Latin for Springtime) refers to a forty-weekday period of penitence and prayer leading to the feast of Easter.
 It became a 40-day retreat during the seventh century to coincide with the 40 days spent by Jesus in the desert.
 Every Friday of Lent is a day of abstinence to serious observers.
 As a reminder of what Jesus sacrificed for us, during this Lent season some Christians will abstain (excluding Sundays) from a specific pleasure (examples, all sweets, wine/alcohol, internet activity); others will spend extra quiet time with God or devote themselves to reading parts of the Bible or an appropriate book; still others will find a specific way to serve others or to better care for the planet.
 You may consider doing something similar on your own during this season of Lent.

 The posters were a gift from former pastor of Grace Church, Simon Wolfert.